 Once we lost sight of the procession, Mike and I made our way back to the car in order to get a head start on the exodus since we had stopped in Tomar just to see the parade on our way back from a longer trip.

 I imagine that the festivities continue for the rest of the day and evening so you might want to consider staying overnight if you can get a room (see below).

 Even if you can’t get to Tomar for the tray festival, there are plenty of other reasons for visiting.
 The UNESCO World Heritage Convent of Christ is the main one.

 This hilltop monument was built in the 13th century as the headquarters of the Knights Templar, Portugal’s Christian warriors.
 King Manuel added his own Gothic embellishments in the 16th century and it is a wonderful place to spend a couple of hours.

 Tomar’s historical centre is small and attractive, especially between the river and Praça da República.
-There are few other notable sights, except the quirky matchbox museum and the Jewish synagogue, but it is a great place in which to wander or sit in a street café and watch the world go by at a very leisurely pace.
+There are a few other notable sights, including the quirky matchbox museum and the Jewish synagogue, and it is a great place in which to wander or sit in a street café and watch the world go by at a very leisurely pace.